-When styling, switch your hairdryer to a lower setting so as not to ‘fry’ fragile hair and keep heated appliances such as tongs and straighteners for occasional (not daily) use.
-Don’t blow-dry hair everyday – if you can leave hair to dry naturally once a week or more often your hair will thank you for it.
+When styling, switch your hairdryer to a lower setting so as not to ‘fry’ fragile hair.
+Keep heated appliances, such as tongs and straighteners, for occasional (not daily) use.
+Don’t blow-dry hair everyday.
+If you can, leave hair to dry naturally once a week or more.
+Your hair will thank you for it.
 Letting hair part-dry naturally before finishing off with a hot hairdryer is better than using heat from start to finish.

 When you do blow-dry, always use the nozzle to direct the air-flow in a downward direction to help flatten the cuticles of the hair shaft.
 This makes for a smoother surface that then becomes more light-reflective and therefore shinier.
 Use a round brush or vent-brush to help the downward styling drying process.
 Never dry hair using the hairdryer facing up the hair!

 Avoid elastic bands or sharp pins that can break hair.
 Use covered ponytail elastics or fabric scrunchies with no metal crimps to catch the hair, or rounded-end hair pins and grips.
 In the summer months when I wear my hair back in a neck-cooling ponytail, I use silk pocket handkerchiefs as hair ties – an excellent material to help protect the hair and just the perfect size.

 Having hair cut regularly helps keep hair healthy and in good shape (literally) as our hair strands grow at different rates, which is why a beautifully blunt-cut bob will begin to look raggedy around the edges after a few weeks or so.
 Aim to have a trim every six to eight weeks, even when growing out a style.